PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 should be exported.
 In addition to table names defined in `/Data`, there are default tables which will have their data exported; disable the defaults using `/NoAutoData`

-Use `/PgDD` to specify that pg_dump should be used to export table data from PostgreSQL databases
+Use `/PgDD` or `/PgDumpData` to specify that pg_dump should be used to export table data from PostgreSQL databases
 * By default, uses Npgsql.dll

 Use `/ServerInfo` to export server settings, logins, and SQL Server Agent jobs